Advancing Basic Science for Humanity

 From human cells to plant leaves, nature uses sophisticated nanoscale structures to control and convert energy, often with remarkable efficiency.
 The Kavli Energy NanoSciences Institute (Kavli ENSI) at the University of California, Berkeley and the Lawrence Berkeley National Laboratory – leaders in energy research and the measurement and manipulation of matter at the nanoscale –is dedicated to studying how nature manages energy at the nanoscale and to developing entirely new ways to capture, store, and harness energy for the world’s growing population.

-The Kavli ENSI is led by Paul Alivisatos, director of Lawrence Berkeley National Laboratory.
+The Kavli ENSI is led by Paul Alivisatos, Vice Chancellor for Research at UC Berkeley and former director of Lawrence Berkeley National Laboratory.
 The co-directors are Omar Yaghi and Peidong Yang, professors of chemistry at Berkeley.
 Institute members include theorists, leaders in characterizing nanostructures, experts at synthesizing materials, and researchers who can combine nanostructures into novel energy devices.
 It also brings together researchers who have worked independently on many of the same energy problems.
 Strongly cross-disciplinary, scientific perspectives span the fields of physics, biology, chemistry, and engineering.

 The group's main research themes include: